Venkat5599/heic-to-jpeg-converter/README.md

 HEIC to JPG Converter

-Simple command-line tool to convert HEIC images to JPG on macOS.
+A simple and lightweight command-line tool to convert HEIC images to JPG on macOS.

 Why?

+When you AirDrop photos from an iPhone, they often arrive in HEIC format, which many apps and tools don’t support well.

-AirDrop photos from your iPhone in HEIC format?
-Convert them to JPG with one command.
+This script converts all HEIC images in a folder to JPG with one command.

 Features

+🚀 Fast — Uses the macOS native sips tool

-no dependencies
+🧪 No dependencies

-zero resource usage when not running converts all HEIC files in current directory fast and lightweight
+💤 Zero resource usage when idle

+📂 Converts all HEIC files in the current directory

+🪶 Lightweight and simple

 Installation
+1. Download the script

-Download heic2jpg.sh
+Download heic2jpg.sh from the repository.

-Make it executable:
+2. Make it executable
 chmod +x heic2jpg.sh

-(Optional) Add to your PATH or create an alias: echo 'alias heic2jpg="~/heic2jpg.sh"' >> ~/.zshrc source ~/.zshrc
+3. (Optional) Add to your PATH via alias echo 'alias heic2jpg="~/heic2jpg.sh"' >> ~/.zshrc source ~/.zshrc

 Usage

-Navigate to any folder with HEIC files and run:
+Navigate to any folder that contains .HEIC files and run:

 ./heic2jpg.sh

-Or if you set up the alias:
+If you created the alias earlier:

 heic2jpg

-All HEIC files in that folder will be converted to JPG.
+All .HEIC files in that directory will be converted to .jpg.

 Requirements

+macOS
-macOS (uses built-in sips command)
+(uses the built-in sips command)